mit-mit/website/get-started/3-test-drive.md

 ---
 layout: page
-title: "Get Started: Create and Run Your First App"
+title: "Get Started: Test Drive"
-permalink: /get-started/create-and-run/
+permalink: /get-started/test-drive/
 ---

 This page describes how to create your first Flutter app, run it, and learn